Intel-bigdata/SSM/docs/ssm-cdh5.10-deployment-guide.md

    If you meet any problem, please open the SmartServer.log under /logs directory.
 All the trouble shooting clues are there.

-6. Stop SSM server with command
+7. Stop SSM server
-   If stop SSM server is required, use the script `bin/stop-smart.sh`.
-Remeber to use the exact same parameters to `stop-smart.sh` script as to `start-smart.sh` script.
+   If stop SSM server is required, use the script `bin/stop-ssm.sh`.
+Remeber to use the exact same parameters to `stop-ssm.sh` script as to `start-ssm.sh` script.
    For exmaple, when you start smart server, you use

-   `bin/start-smart.sh --config ./conf`
+   `bin/start-ssm.sh --config ./conf`

    Then, when you stop smart server, you should use

-   `bin/stop-smart.sh --config ./conf`
+   `bin/stop-ssm.sh --config ./conf`

 SSM Rule Examples
 ---------------------------------------------------------------------------------